matrix-org/synapse/docs/workers.md

 ## Start Synapse with Poetry

+The following applies to Synapse installations that have been installed from source using `poetry`.

-You can start Synapse with Poetry by running the following command:
+You can start the main Synapse process with Poetry by running the following command:
 ```console
 poetry run synapse_homeserver -c [your homeserver.yaml]
 ```